beibeiyang/nbviewer/README.md

+# Jupyter nbviewer with support of Cloud Foundry

+Added support to Cloud Foundry.
+Simple execute `cf push` to push the nbViewer as a Cloud Foundry app.

+See `manifest.yml` for deployment configurations.

 # Jupyter Notebook Viewer

 Jupyter nbviewer is the web application behind [The Jupyter Notebook Viewer](http://nbviewer.ipython.org), which is graciously hosted by [Rackspace](https://developer.rackspace.com/?nbviewer=awesome).